 Chlorophytum comosum Bonnie

 The ‘Bonnie’ curling spider plant is known for its distinctive, twisted, and curly wide leaves.
 The leaves are typically green with white stripes.
-The unique leaf shape adds an interesting twist to the traditional spider plant appearance.
+Also, the unique leaf shape adds an interesting twist to the traditional spider plant appearance.

 Chlorophytum comosum Hawaiian